Call for Participation

 - Birds-of-Feather (BOF) sessions (Open to all attendees)

-The deadline for poster, lightning talk, and BOF submissions is Monday, January 26, 2015.
+The deadline for poster, lightning talk, and BOF submissions has been extended to Monday, January 31, 2015.
 We will accept posters after the deadline as space permits.
-Notification of acceptance will be made by February 6, 2015.
+Notification of acceptance will be made on a rolling base.
+Please do not delay your submission..

 HOW TO SUBMIT